ga4gh-beacon/beacon-v2/docs/aggregations.md

 * improved the description which contained errors from the previous "list of lists" structure and did some confusing double-definitions of the same concepts
-* changed the name of `categories` for specifying the returns of defined in `aggregationTerms` to `selectors`
+* changed the name of `categories` for specifying the returns of defined in `aggregationTerms` to `categories`
-* refactored `selectors` to a cleaner structure, so far with 3 different types
+* refactored `categories` to a cleaner structure, so far with 3 different types
     - `ValueSelectors`
     - `RangeSelectors`
     - `SplitSelectors`